irontec/ivozprovider/doc/sphinx/administration_portal/client/vpbx/routing_tools/calendars.rst

 **2. Is current time marked as out-of-schedule?**

-This is where calendar period applies, overriding schedules of External Call Filter with the one defined in calendar period.
+This is where special schedules applies, overriding schedules of External Call Filter with the one defined in calendar period.

-    - Yes: apply out-of-schedule logic defined in the calendar period or in External Call Filter.
+    - Yes: apply out-of-schedule logic defined in the special schedules or in External Call Filter.

     - No: proceed with standard logic.